Decision Supporting Systems 2017/2018

 • Provost, F., Fawcett, T. (2013) Data Science for Business: What you need to know about data mining and data-analytic thinking, O´Reilly Media, Inc.

-• Sharda, R., Delen, D., Turban, E. (2013) Business Intelligence: A Managerial Perspective on Analytics, Third Edition, Prentice Hall.
+• Sharda, R., Delen, D., Turban, E. (2017) Business Intelligence, Analytics and Data Science, A Managerial Perspective, Pearson.

 Demonstration of the syllabus coherence with the curricular unit's objectives